 Second, keep their routine as close to the same as possible.
 Feed them at the same times each day, provide regular opportunities for play and exercise, and stick to a consistent litter box routine.
 Finally, give them plenty of love and attention.

 They may not show it, but cats appreciate quality time with their humans just as much as we do!
-It’s important to give your cat some time to adjust to their new surroundings.
-It may take a few days or even weeks for them to feel completely comfortable in their new home.

 But eventually they’ll settle in and become part of the family!